Malmesbury branch line: False start

 The W&GR was to run from Stroud via Nailsworth and Malmesbury to Christian Malford; ostensibly connecting two GWR routes.
 However, the Midland Railway was actively promoting its line to Nailsworth, and the W&GR would give them access into GWR territory, something the GWR wished to resist at all costs.
 The W&GR proposed building with mixed gauge track, to enable Midland Railway standard gauge (sometimes referred to as narrow gauge) trains as well as GWR broad gauge trains to run.
 If the W&GR intended to work with both companies, it seems to have alienated both of them; but unabashed, the company cut the first sod on 1 July 1865 at Malmesbury, amid much celebration.
-At the half-yearly meeting of the company in February 1866 the secretary was obliged to report that construction work had been suspended due to the "unexpected" refusal of the GWR to come to a working agreement, as was required by the authorising Act.
+At the half-yearly meeting of the company in February 1866 the secretary was obliged to report that construction work had been suspended due to the "unexpected" refusal of the GWR to come to a working agreement, as was required by the authorising act of Parliament.
 The Board of Trade appointed an arbitrator, who ruled against the granting of running powers to the Midland.

 This was a bitter blow, and the company found itself unable to proceed.
 It is not clear why it could not continue as an ally of the GWR alone, but it suspended all expenditure, and attempts to revive the scheme proved futile.
-The company applied for a Warrant of Abandonment and it ceased to exist on 17 March 1871; all the Parliamentary and other expenses had achieved nothing.
+The company applied for a warrant of abandonment and it ceased to exist on 17 March 1871; all the parliamentary and other expenses had achieved nothing.

 Local schemes

 Feelings in the town were strong that they needed a railway, and one that had local orientation, and a meeting took place with the GWR concerning a purely local branch from Dauntsey station, which had opened in 1868.
 A practical line was conceived, costing £60,000, of which the GWR would subscribe half.
-The plan was enthusiastically received in the town, and the Malmesbury Railway Act received the Royal Assent on 25 July 1872.
+The plan was enthusiastically received in the town, and the Malmesbury Railway Act 1872 (35 & 36 Vict. c. cxlviii) received royal assent on 25 July 1872.
 By this time the gauge of the GWR main line at Dauntsey had been mixed, providing for either broad gauge or standard gauge trains to run.
 It was tacitly understood that the broad gauge would not last forever, and the Malmesbury Railway was to be built on the standard gauge.
 The capital was to be £60,000, half of which the GWR was authorised to subscribe; and a working arrangement with the GWR was confirmed.

 In March 1873 the GWR asked for a modification of the route to avoid the close proximity to areas of the areas of the River Avon subject to flooding; an acceptable alternative route was found, which improved gradients and shortened the route.